AugustinClot/Tennis-Data-Challenge/README.md

 # Tennis-Data-Challenge
-Tennis hit prediction project for Quantum Sports Analytics
+Assignment for Quantum Sports Analytics.

 This repository contains two methods to detect **tennis ball hits and bounces** from ball-tracking data extracted from the Roland-Garros 2025 Final.